babakfp/babakfp.ir/src/content/posts/fuck-linux/index.md

 ## Conclusion (Good Things About Linux)

 This was my third attempt at using Linux, and I always ended up returning to Windows.
 While Linux has some advantages, like faster performance in some areas and less need for system debloating, the frustrations outweighed the benefits for me.

+When I was frustrated with Linux, I read this [message](https://devrant.com/rants/1903975/does-linux-suck-imho-yes-a-lot-of-the-people-bash-windows-regarding-automatic-re), and it cheered me up!